MileHacker Logo

 • Catedral de San Cristóbal de Barcelona: The city's main cathedral, near Plaza Bolívar, with colonial roots and various renovations.

-• Puente Real de San Juan: A historic stone bridge over the Neverí River, one of the oldest in the city, from colonial times.
+• Puente Real de San Juan: A historic stone bridge over the Neverí River, among the most ancient in the city, from colonial times.

 • Plaza Bolívar & Catedral: Always accessible as public spaces.
 The Cathedral has specific mass times.